What is Creative Writing?

 Let us take a closer look at the different types of creative writing.

 Poetry is a piece of literature in which words are carefully chosen and arranged often in short lines that rhyme.
-An example would be “The Road Not Taken” by Robert Frost
+A really good example would be Robert Frost’s, “The Road Not Taken.”

 The 7 most common types of poetry are as follows –